google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/right_skew_histogram.png
    :align: center
-   :alt: a histogram of a variable with positive skew.
+   :alt: A histogram of a variable with positive skew.
 It has a right tail which means there are more values on the right side of the mean.